 The next season brought a move to the 450 Class for Roczen, and his very first race in the division was a victory at the opening Supercross round.
 The young German would pick up another win en route to finishing third overall in points.

-2014 also marks his first season in the premier class in the Lucas Oil Pro Motocross Championship, and Roczen has already proven himself to be a major title threat.
+2014 also marked his first season in the premier class in the Lucas Oil Pro Motocross Championship, and Roczen quickly proved himself to be a major threat, winning eight motos and five overalls and earning the 450MX championship in his rookie season.